 Sadly, I still fall victim to the powers of mental illness and because of that, I am not ready for the real world – not for eight hours a day, five days a week.
 While that fact is a crystal- clear one, I nonetheless do what I can in these situations to measure any semblance of success.
 This time, however, I failed to see where to draw the line.

 You know what?
 That’s okay.
 One of the areas of mass improvement for me is that I have learned not to beat myself up over it.
 It’s not a regression, it’s a mistake that leads to a temporary setback – one I will recover from with a little downtime and some good self-care.

 Like what you are reading?
 Check out Why You Shouldn’t Quit

 Along my road to mental wellness, I have learned a lot along the way.
 One of them is that I must accept that there are going to be setbacks.
 In fact, I have learned to embrace them and see them as my new normal.

 So, where does this leave me this week?
-Well, I have purposefully kept my schedule light and have my to-do list short.
-My recovery is contingent on a low key, low stimulus environment; loosely translated, I’m gonna stay home.
+Well, I have purposely kept my schedule light and have my to-do list short.
+My recovery is contingent on a low-key, low-stimulus environment; loosely translated, I’m gonna stay home.

 Well, with that said, get out there and test your boundaries to see where you are at.
-If for whatever reason you can’t find where to draw the line, no worries; It simply means that you may have to do a reset with a lighter schedule and some “me” time.
+If for whatever reason you can’t find where to draw the line, no worries.
+It simply means that you may have to do a reset with a lighter schedule and some “me” time.
 You know what?
-It really is ok.
+It really is okay.
 No self-blame needed.